 Client is under no obligation, contractually or otherwise, to purchase securities or insurance products through one of our Representatives, or otherwise implement or act upon a Representative's recommendations.
 Clients can generally purchase similar investment products or services through other firms that are not affiliated with RFS.
-Refer to Item 10 for further information regarding conflicts of interest which exists.
 Clients may purchase mutual funds directly from mutual fund companies, or brokerage firms or other financial intermediaries; they may invest in 529 Plans directly through the state sponsor or program manager, or brokerage firm; or they may purchase variable products directly from an insurance company, agent or broker.
 Although we recommend "no-load" mutual fund share classes, some of these carry 12b-1 Fees higher than a client is able to obtain through direct purchases from a mutual fund company or other institution.
 If a client chooses to purchase investments directly or through another intermediary, the client will not receive the benefit of the services we provide in determining which investment products or services may be appropriate in view of the client's financial situation, investment objectives, risk tolerance, and liquidity needs.